Starting a business in Italy? Here are four essential things to remember to avoid your business going under:

 2. Get your VAT number:

-If you wish to operate in Italy as a startup or sole proprietor or to practice as an independent freelancer (such as an independent artist, consultant, etc.) you will have to invoice your clients for the service you provide and pay tax on such services - for that you will need a 'VAT number' or a VAT number.
+If you wish to operate in Italy as a startup or sole proprietor or to practice as an independent freelancer (such as an independent artist, consultant, etc.) you will have to invoice your clients for the service you provide and pay tax on such services – for that you will need a ‘VAT number’ or a Partita IVA.

 3. Hire a good accountant:

 A commercialista is a chartered accountant in Italy, who has passed the LM-56 class (Economics) or the LM-77 class (Business Economics) issued by a university in Italy and registered in the